 You never believed that Colonel Mustard actually killed anyone with the pipe in the library, but you have no doubt Grey Worm did it with the battle axe in the brothel.
-Now that the long popular game of Clue has been adapted to the world of Ice and Fire, you finally have an excuse to yell out “valor morghulis” around people.
+Now that the long-popular board game of Clue has been adapted to Game of Thrones, you finally have an excuse to yell out “valor morghulis” around your kids.

-Sadly, the game is missing some notable and fan favorite characters, including the suddenly important Bran Stark, the always late to the party Brienne of Tarth, and God-awful human being, Ramsay Bolton.
+Sadly, Game of Thrones Clue is missing some notable and fan favorite characters, including the suddenly important Bran Stark, the always late to the party Brienne of Tarth, and God-awful human being, Ramsay Bolton.
 Also, why no Knight King?
 That’s cool, though, pretty much any update that gets rid of Professor Plum is a plus.

 The game also has an age 18-and-up rating, owing to all the brothels and aforementioned creative forms of ending people.
 Then again, it’s sort of a given that American parents don’t start talking to their kids about sex early enough, so this might be just the conversation starter you need.
 As for the violence, feel free to quit playing anytime.
 You already know nobody gets out of Westeros alive, anyway.